 People who wish to reduce their likelihood of becoming pregnant may wish to use FAMs to track their fertility and schedule sex.

-For FAMs to be effective, it is essential for a person to track several months of fertility signals to chart high fertility and low fertility days.
+For FAMs to be effective, a person needs to track several months of fertility signals to chart high fertility and low fertility days.
 However, this is still not the most reliable method of contraception.